Cloud-based CRM: definition, benefits, features and top picks for 2026

 Requires in-house IT staff to manage updates, leading to potential downtime

-What are the benefits of cloud-based CRM software?
+What are the benefits of a cloud-based CRM for sales teams?

 1. Cost-effectiveness